Google is associated with innovation in every aspect of its business and its management techniques are no exception.

-A typical example would be one employee giving $175 to a peer that “coded an SQL query for me and saved me a lot of time.”
+A typical example of a peer bonus would be one employee giving $175 to a peer who “coded an SQL query for me and saved me a lot of time.”

-Eduardo Pinheiro, a researcher at Google counters: “I just checked my team’s status […] The person who got the most peer bonuses had eight in a little less than 2 years.
+Eduardo Pinheiro, a researcher at Google, counters: “I just checked my team’s status […] The person who got the most peer bonuses had eight in a little less than two years.
 The second one had five during the same time.”

 Want to bring the benefits of peer-to-peer recognition and peer bonuses to your organization?
 Check out our in-depth peer recognition guide: